DD9/dd9/wp-content/plugins/post-thumbnail-editor/README.txt

 	1. Click "Edit Image"
 	2. Click the "Post Thumbnail Editor" link under the other thumbnail options.
 3. Using Post Thumbnail Editor Interface
 	1. Select the thumbnails you want to edit.
 If a thumbnail defines a specific aspect ratio it will be applied to the editor.
-If you select thumbnails with more than 1 different aspect ratios, this feature is disabled.
+If you select thumbnails with different aspect ratios (`width / height`), this feature is disabled.
 Be careful or you might make some of your pictures look funny.
 	2. Select the cropped/scaled area, by clicking and dragging on the left-hand image.
 	3. Click the "Crop" button.
 	4. Use the save icon to save the pictures, or use the view tab to compare the old and new versions before you commit.